wartman/capsule/readme.md

 -----

-Capsule is a simple dependency injection framework for Haxe, built around the idea that all mappings can be reduced to a factory.
+Capsule is a simple dependency injection framework for Haxe, built around the idea that all mappings can be reduced to factory functions.
 Rather than use run-time metadata it is entirely macro based.

 For example, take this class: